-14.6 Sea Surface Salinity Evaluation
+19.6 Sea Surface Salinity Evaluation

 This recipe compares the regional means of sea surface salinity with a reference dataset (ESACCI-SEA-SURFACE-SALINITY v1 or v2 by default).
-To do this, the recipe generates plots for the timeseries of each region and a radar plot showing the correlation between dataset and reference timeseries for each region during the time they both exist.
+To do this, the recipe generates plots for the timeseries of each region and a radar plot showing (i) the mean state bias, and (ii) the ratio between the simulated and observed standard deviations of different regional averages of sea surface salinity, calculated in the temporal window for which observations and simulations overlap.

-14.6.2 Preprocessor requirements:
+19.6.2 Preprocessor requirements: